-For PDF employees and award recipients with funding administered by UBC, UBC Group MSP enrolment is part of your initial UBC Benefits Sign-on.
-PDF award recipients receiving funding directly from a source external to UBC (not through UBC payroll) must enrol by applying to MSP directly.
+Please ensure you apply for MSP coverage as soon as possible by applying to MSP directly.
 New or returning residents to BC must complete a waiting period before they are eligible for MSP.
 The waiting period consists of the balance of the month of your arrival, plus two months.